bohlender/blog/content/blog/playing-hard-mastermind-games-with-a-sat-based-ai/index.md

 {{< note >}}
 During development I actually used variables of the form $\mathit{fm}_{\mathit{pos},\mathit{round}}$ to simplify debugging.
-Once done, it was simply more readable to let Z3 pick fresh names for the variables instead of manually generating distinct names for each feedback.
+Once done, it was just more readable to let Z3 pick fresh names for the variables instead of manually generating distinct names for each feedback's full match variables.
 {{</ note >}}

 ### Encoding Symbol Matches
 What remains is the creation of constraints which enforce consistency w.r.t. the second part of the feedback: the number of symbol matches.
-Unlike with full match flag that we introduced for every position, a symbol match relates two positions -- one from the guess with one from the secret.
+Unlike the full match <q>flag</q> that we introduced for every position, a symbol match relates two positions -- one from the guess with one from the secret.
 To this end, we introduce the Boolean variables:
 $$\mathit{sm}_{\mathit{src},\mathit{dst}}$$
 where $\mathit{src},\mathit{dst}\in \\\{0,\dots,|s|-1\\\}$.